oxyplugins/oxy-class-act/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.4.3 - April 15, 2020 =
+* Applied a fix to clear :before and :after when data is moved.

+= 1.4.2 - April 09, 2020 =
+* Fixed shortcode getting removed from Shortcode components when Copy to Class or Move to Class actions were performed.

+= 1.4.1 - April 08, 2020 =
+* Fix: Fixed compatibility issue with our upcoming Oxy Undo plugin.
+* Enhancement: Added steps to license the plugin in the settings page.

 = 1.4 - April 03, 2020 =
 * Fix: Clear styles wiping out code in the Code Block.